Efficient Simulation of High-Level Quantum Gates: Implementation and Experimentation

 \section{Implementation and Experimentation}

 We implemented the simulator behind \cref{theorem:main_algorithm} (both the single-threaded and parallelizability results) as a prototype in Python, by extending the phase-sensitive stabilizer simulator of Reardon-Smith~\cite{ReardonSmith2020_PSCS}.
-In particular, given a high-level circuit $C$, an implementation map $\gatemapping$, and a basis state $x$, our simulator performs the following steps. \begin{compactenum} \item Gadgetize $C$ to $C'$ using $\gatemapping$, following the process described in \cref{sec:simulation} that re-uses the ancilla qubits that store the individual magic state of each gadget. \item For each stabilizer state in the stabilizer decomposition, run the phase-sensitive simulator of~\cite{ReardonSmith2020_PSCS} and obtain the coefficient on state $x$.
+In particular, given a high-level circuit $C$ and a basis state $x$, our simulator performs the following steps. \begin{compactenum} \item Gadgetize $C$ to $C'$ using $(\MaxGadgetSize,k)$-decompositions of each non-stabilizer gate, following the process described in \cref{sec:simulation} that re-uses the ancilla qubits that store the individual magic state of each gadget. \item For each stabilizer state in the stabilizer decomposition, run the phase-sensitive simulator of~\cite{ReardonSmith2020_PSCS} and obtain the coefficient on state $x$.
 The individual simulations can run in parallel, for a user-specified number of threads. \item Maintain a running sum of results that is used to output the final measurement probability. \end{compactenum}

 The rest of this section summarizes an experimental evaluation of this simulation approach of high-level circuits, and compares it against the baseline approach of first compiling to a low-level circuit and then using the standard Qiskit Aer simulator on the low-level circuit.